ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 ## Architectural Requirements {#sec-arch}

-The following are the architectural requirements for the controller that provides SIMAP API, they are the non-functional requirements for the SIMAP APIs or controllers:
+The following are the architectural requirements for the controller implementations that provide SIMAP API, they are the non-functional requirements for the SIMAP APIs and controller implementations:

 REQ-SCALES:
-: The SIMAP APIs must be scalable, it must support any provider network, independent of its size.
+: The SIMAP APIs and controller implementations must be scalable, it must support any provider network, independent of its size.

 REQ-PERFORMANCE:
-: The SIMAP APIs must be  performant, and have acceptable response-time.
+: The SIMAP APIs and controller implementations must be  performant, and have acceptable response-time.
 Although we are not to define the response time here.

 REQ-USABILITY:
 : The SIMAP APIs must be simple and easy to integrate with the client applications, whose developers